wxcctechsummit/wxcclabguides/LTRCCT-3001/4_TaskBot.md

   ---

-- Open the first Recieve Node
+- Open the Recieve Node
 - Click on Transaction Actions:

     > Add Action